awsdocs/amazon-ec2-user-guide/doc_source/elastic-ip-addresses-eip.md

 + A disassociated Elastic IP address remains allocated to your account until you explicitly release it\.
 We impose a small hourly charge for Elastic IP addresses that are not associated with a running instance\.
 + When you associate an Elastic IP address with an instance that previously had a public IPv4 address, the public DNS host name of the instance changes to match the Elastic IP address\.
 + We resolve a public DNS host name to the public IPv4 address or the Elastic IP address of the instance outside the network of the instance, and to the private IPv4 address of the instance from within the network of the instance\.
-+ An Elastic IP address comes from Amazon's pool of IPv4 addresses, or from a custom IP address pool that you have brought to your AWS account\.
 + When you allocate an Elastic IP address from an IP address pool that you have brought to your AWS account, it does not count toward your Elastic IP address limits\.
 For more information, see [Elastic IP address limit](#using-instance-addressing-limit)\.
 + When you allocate the Elastic IP addresses, you can associate the Elastic IP addresses with a network border group\.
 This is the location from which we advertise the CIDR block\.
 Setting the network border group limits the CIDR block to this group\.
 If you do not specify the network border group, we set the border group containing all of the Availability Zones in the Region \(for example, `us-west-2`\)\.
 + An Elastic IP address is for use in a specific network border group only\.
-+ An Elastic IP address is for use in a specific Region only, and cannot be moved to a different Region\.

 ## Work with Elastic IP addresses<a name="working-with-eips"></a>